-The North Lake Highlands Public Improvement District (PID) was created in 2017 and starts operating on January 1, 2018.
-The PID serves to enhance security and public safety, capital improvements, improvement of common areas, landscaping, trash/litter removal, graffiti control, marketing and promotional activities, distinctive lighting and signage, business development and recruitment to promote the area, and related expenses incurred in establishing, administering and operating the PID.
-The Lake Highlands Improvement District Corporation manages this PID, as well as the Lake Highlands PID.
+The North Lake Highlands Public Improvement District (NLHPID) was created in 2017 and started operating on January 1, 2018.
+The NLHPID serves to enhance security and public safety, capital improvements, improvement of common areas, landscaping, trash/litter removal, graffiti control, marketing and promotional activities, distinctive lighting and signage, business development and recruitment to promote the area, and related expenses incurred in establishing, administering and operating the PID.
+The Lake Highlands Improvement District Corporation manages the NLHPID as well as the Lake Highlands PID.

-This PID terms runs until December 31, 2024 with the annual budget and assessment rate subject to a public hearing and City Council approval.
+The current NLHPID terms runs until December 31, 2024, with the annual budget and assessment rate subject to a public hearing and Dallas City Council approval.

 The costs of the services and improvements by the North Lake Highlands Public Improvement District (District) will be paid primarily by special assessment against properties in the District.
 Annual assessments are based on the total value of real property and real property improvements as determined by the Dallas Central Appraisal District.